chrisnoonan98675/site/xl-testview/how-to/upgrade-xl-testview.markdown

 1. If you added libraries to XL TestView's `lib` directory (such as database drivers), copy the additional libraries from the previous installation to the new installation directory.

 1. On unix based operating systems review `/etc/sysconfig/xl-testview` and/or `/etc/default/xl-testview` for changes in configuration settings.
-See also the [upgrade manual](/xl-testview/latest/releasemanual.html).
+See also the [release manual](/xl-testview/latest/releasemanual.html).

 1. If you have made any changes to the XL TestView server startup scripts in the `bin` directory, manually re-do these changes in the new installation directory.